Everything We Know About The 2019 Rugby World Cup

 Neil Back spoke to us about the preparations required for a World Cup in spring, in an interview covered by Rugby World magazine.
 He said:

 “The biggest battle at a World Cup is not looking after yourself physically but mentally.
 It’s dealing with time, waiting for the event to arrive”

 If England can get that right, who knows if they can repeat the feat of that remarkable England team featuring Neil Back in 2003.

 Owen Farrell and Maro Itoje of England, Facundo Isa and Augustin Creevy of Argentina, and Louis Picamoles of France

-England and France should have no trouble and get through the groups stages.
+England and France should have no trouble and get through the group stages.
 Both could make a major dent in the latter stages too, but we can’t count out a resurgent Argentina.
+Craig Chalmers said:

 Another intriguing group where Australia and Wales are expected to take the top spots.
 Fiji have the tools to be competitive but are they at the level of The Wallabies and the Welsh Dragons?
 No, they’re not.
 But the World Cup is a different ball game, and anything can happen when the pressure is on, the conditions are different, and the stakes are high.

 "We'll be a little bit unpredictable, that's been a little bit of our theme this year.
 If we don't know what we're doing no one will know what we're doing,"